kcwongjoe/serial_port/README.md

 # Looper

-Looper is a loop thread worked in detach mode which make serial port life cycle wasy to handle.
+Looper is a loop thread worked in detach mode which makes serial port life cycle easy to handle.

 ## Usage